somework/cqrs/README.md

 * PHP attributes (`#[AsCommandHandler]`, `#[AsQueryHandler]`, `#[AsEventHandler]`) and marker interfaces that auto-tag handlers for Messenger.
 * Console tooling to list registered handlers and scaffold new messages.
-* Configuration hooks for naming strategies, retry policies, and serializer stamps.
+* Configuration hooks for naming strategies, retry policies, serializer stamps, and metadata providers.
 * Plays nicely with multiple Messenger buses (sync and async).

 ## Quick start